enowars/enowars7-service-radio/README.md

 ## Vulnerability
-* SSTI --> In config is flag
+* SSTI --> In config is flag, flag can also obtained by creating a user like "ad" and then to go to "/UPLOAD_FOLDER/admin.mp3" since it only checks if username is in file name of the fioe you want to obtain.
+Since admin.mp3 contains flag you can read it that way
-* SQL Injection --> one of the entries in DB contains flag
+* SQL Injection --> one of the entries in DB contains flag (NOT YET)

+## Run service
+* docker-compose up --build
+* server runs on port 8001
+* you need to register and then to login in
+* you can lidten to radio, uploaded songs and see dummy  db